Water Bug vs. Cockroach:

 American cockroach or American water bug adults grow to an average length of 1.6 inches.
 They are reddish-brown in color and have a yellowish margin on the body region behind the head.

-Water bugs can be found almost anywhere, but they have a particular preference for moist dark areas in your home or business including:
+Water bugs can be found almost anywhere, but they are dark brown in color and have a particular preference for moist dark areas in your home or business including:

 • Storage areas